-Ricardo B. Levy, Ph.D.
+Ricardo Levy, Ph.D.
 Irving Weissman, M.D.

-Class III Directors (terms scheduled to expire in 2009, but standing for reelection at our Annual Meeting):
+Class III Directors (terms scheduled to expire in 2012):

+Martin McGlynn

-Martin M. McGlynn Roger Perlmutter, M.D., Ph.D.
+Roger Perlmutter, M.D., Ph.D.

-Below are the name, age and principal occupations for the last five years of each of the company's directors, as of April 1, 2009.
+The following table shows the names, ages, principal occupations, and public company board memberships for the last five years of our directors, as of April 1, 2010:

-Eric H. Bjerkholt 49 Eric H. Bjerkholt was elected to the Board of Directors in March 2004.
-Mr. Bjerkholt joined Sunesis Pharmaceuticals, Inc., in 2004 as Senior Vice President and Chief Financial Officer.
-Since February 2007, he has served as Senior Vice President, Corporate Development and Finance, and Chief Financial Officer.
-From 2002 to 2004, Mr. Bjerkholt was Senior Vice President and Chief Financial Officer at IntraBiotics Pharmaceuticals, Inc. Ricardo B. Levy, Ph.D.
-64 Ricardo B. Levy, Ph.D. was elected to the Board of Directors in September 2001.
-He currently serves on several boards of directors.
-Martin M. McGlynn 62 Martin M. McGlynn was elected to the Board of Directors in February 2001.
+Eric Bjerkholt

+50 Eric Bjerkholt was elected to the Board of Directors in March 2004.

+He is Senior Vice President, Corporate Development and Finance, and Chief Financial Officer of Sunesis Pharmaceuticals, Inc. From 2004 to 2007, he served as Senior Vice President and Chief Financial Officer of Sunesis.

+Ricardo Levy, Ph.D.

+65 Ricardo Levy, Ph.D. was elected to the Board of Directors in

+65 Ricardo Levy, Ph.D. was elected to the Board of Directors in September 2001.
+He currently serves as a director on the boards of a number of private companies as well as the board of Accelrys, Inc., a public company focused on molecular modeling and simulation software for both life and materials science research.

+63 Martin McGlynn was elected to the Board of Directors in February 2001.
 He is President and Chief Executive Officer of the company, a position he has held since January 2001.

-Roger Perlmutter, M.D., Ph.D.
-56 Roger M. Perlmutter, M.D., Ph.D., was elected to the Board of Directors in December 2000.
+57 Roger Perlmutter, M.D., Ph.D., was elected to the Board of Directors in December 2000.
 He is Executive Vice President, Research and Development, of Amgen, Inc., a position he has held since January 2001.

-John J. Schwartz, Ph.D.
-74 John J. Schwartz, Ph.D., was elected to the Board of Directors in December 1998 and was elected Chairman of the Board at the same time.
+75 John Schwartz, Ph.D., was elected to the Board of Directors in December 1998 and was elected Chairman of the Board at the same time.
 He is currently President of Quantum Strategies Management Company.

-Irving Weissman, M.D.
-69 Irving L. Weissman, M.D., was elected to the Board of Directors in September 1997.
+70 Irving Weissman, M.D., was elected to the Board of Directors in September 1997.
 He is the Virginia and Daniel K. Ludwig Professor of Cancer Research, Professor of Pathology and Professor of Developmental Biology at Stanford University.

-The independent members of our Board, as determined by the Board of Directors in accordance with the existing Nasdaq Marketplace rules, are Mr. Bjerkholt and Drs.
+The independent members of our Board, as determined by the Board of Directors in accordance with the existing Nasdaq Listing rules, are Mr. Bjerkholt and Drs.
 Levy, Perlmutter and Schwartz.
-The Board of Directors held four regular meetings and five special meetings during the fiscal year ended December 31, 2008; the non-employee directors met in executive session at each of the regular meetings of the Board.
+The Board of Directors held four regular meetings and two special meetings during the fiscal year ended December 31, 2009.
 Each of the directors attended more than 75% of the meetings of the Board of Directors and of the committees on which they served.